asantos00/deno-website-diff/README.md

-# Deno Website Resolutions
+# Deno Website Diff

-A Deno util that uses puppeteer to get screenshots of a website in different resolutions
+A Deno util that uses puppeteer to get screenshots of a website in different resolutions and check them for visual changes

 # Running it